arosenkranz/scenarios/ui-component-docs/step2.md

       &#x3C;/div&#x3E;
 </pre>

-Here, we provide a number of variations of the Button component so we can see how it looks.
+Here, we provide a number of variations of the Button component so we can see how it looks with different prop values.

 Now let's test it out!
 Run the following command to start the development server and open the `Main Site` tab: